Master391034/Master391034/README.md

 ## Hi there 👋
-My name is Ivan, i am student of MSU soil science faculty ^)
+My name is Ivan, I am student of MSU soil science faculty ^)

 I'm bioinformatics specialist with experience in genomics and metagenomics analysis.